 Things go wrong; this is a fact of life.
 But it is how these errors are dealt with that matter. iPourIt’s problems begin with the choice to build their technology on cheap, consumer-grade Lenovo tablets.
 As you know, these fail due to being used for a purpose they are simply not designed for.
 With a self-claimed 4,000+ iPourIt taps active in the market using these tablets, that is a huge ticking time bomb.

 PourMyBeer tracks every support call and over the past 24 months, we have averaged 15 support calls/week from our 240 active locations in the US & Canada.
 If a screen ever has an issue, which is not common, a new one is shipped overnight to replace it.
-Our engineering and our level of commitment to support are 2 of the biggest reasons we will continue to replace our competitors’ systems.
+Our engineering and our level of commitment to support are two of the biggest reasons we will continue to replace our competitors’ systems.

 When customers use iPourIt, they open the tap and nothing happens on the screen to let the customer know how much they have poured, or the cost of the pour, until they close the tap.
 PourMyBeer likes to give customers the comfort of control over what they are spending, so we show the running amount of pour volume by a tenth of an ounce and the running cost as they are pouring, all displayed in real-time.